microcks/microcks.io/content/blog/advanced-dispatching-constraints.md

 * Define a set of possible values for `apiKey` within the OpenAPI specification examples.
 This will add complexity and a number of examples to manage if you're managing combinations of parameters,
 * Simply tall Microcks to not worry about the `apiKey` value when dispatching to a response.
 This makes a lot of sense here as this parameter is purely technical!

 Obviously we choose the second option and get back to the **Edit Properties** page for this operation.
-Just below the parameter constraints we have used previously, we have the ability to change the dispathing properties.
+Just below the parameter constraints we have used previously, we have the ability to change the dispatching properties.
 We'll simply tell Microcks to keep the current dispatcher but we'll adapt the rules to only let `region` as the sole dispatching criterion:

 {{< image src="images/blog/advanced-dispatching-constraints-adapt-rules.png" alt="image" zoomable="true" >}}